 Inflammation & Pain

 Acupuncture is widely used and perhaps best known for its treatment of pain management.
 During pregnancy it can be invaluable.
 Where other therapies will often manipulate joints to relieve the pain, this can be tricky when there is a bump in the way.
-This is where my advanced training in Balance Method Acupuncture really comes into its own as I am able to place the needles away from the site of pain to effect a dramatic change.
+This is where my advanced training in Balance Method Acupuncture really comes into its own as we are able to place the needles away from the site of pain to effect a dramatic change.
 Sometimes only one treatment is required to cure acute pain in pregnancy.